peterargalas/charlenes-coffe-corner/readme.md

 I haven't written a program that takes input from the command line and produces the receipt.
 The only way to currently run the code is via the tests.
 I expect that adding the program with input parsing would be an extra hours work or so.

-### Benefit to cost ratio

-I spent a few hours on writing this code.
-I thought it was fun.
-If I spent a little more time I could probably have made it nicer.
-In a real-life scenario I expect that there will be a standard set by the team and a PR would be created for review.

-Given the time constraints I have spent the time trying to make the code simple and easy to understand, rather than bullet proof.